fetchai/website-token-information/README.md

   - From root dir run  ```pipenv install```  ```pipenv shell``` ```python3 contractmon.py```

-  -Note: This program writes current transactions to Postgres, so needs to be running for 24 hours before data in the Token Information Page will be correct.
+  - Note: This program writes current transactions to Postgres, so needs to be running for 24 hours before data in the Token Information Page will be correct.

 ##  Running this Node.js application